rescuedragon/exight2.0/INFO_LOG.md

 ```
 sudo readlink -f /proc/60708/cwd
 ```
-- This prints the folder where the API is running (we’ll go there next).
+- This prints the folder where the API is running (we'll go there next).

 ### [$(date)] - Micro-step 5 Result
 - API working directory (PID 60708): `/var/www/html/exight-backend`